hoangsonww/LatticeDB-NextGen-DBMS/ARCHITECTURE.md

 ## 10. Conclusion

-LatticeDB represents a **professional, production-ready database system** with a clean, modern architecture.
+LatticeDB represents a **professional, modern database system** with a clean, modern architecture.
 The implementation successfully demonstrates that a feature-complete RDBMS with advanced capabilities can be built from scratch while maintaining code quality and performance comparable to established systems.

 The architecture is designed for:
 - **Extensibility**: Easy to add new features